inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 - so the syntax replaces an accepted vlan id to another one on an interface (replace -1 with 42, that is if there is no tag add tag 42 -> if there is tag 1, does it get replaced?)

+To separate the VLANs, the policy submodule's mapper in ``switch1`` is configured to add VLAN tags to packets based on the incoming interface (VLAN ID 1 on eth0 and VLAN ID 2 on eth1).
+The policy submodule's mapper in ``switch2`` is configured to send packets with VLAN ID 1 to the upper hosts, and those with VLAN ID 2 to the lower hosts.

+This line maps incoming packets on eth0 from VLAN -1 to VLAN 1 (-1 meaning no VLAN tag present on the packet).
+Similarly, it maps incoming packets on eth1 from VLAN -1 to VLAN 2.

+Note that this configurations only separates traffic going in one direction; this is not a problem now, since we're just using UDP in one direction.
+Policies for the other direction can be set up similarly if needed (e.g. TCP).

 Here is a TCP packet displayed in Qtenv's packet inspector:

 .. figure:: media/inspector2.png
    :align: center

+.. video:: media/vlan1.mp4
+   :width: 100%